wiryonolau/gputweak/README.md

-This will install script in /opt/gputweak and enable startup script Note that /etc/systemd/system/default.target will be change to script custom.target
+This will install script in /opt/gputweak and enable startup script Note that /etc/systemd/system/default.target will be change to script custom.target /etc/X11/xorg.conf will be created for dummy monitor and locked using chattr

 ```
 sudo ./install.sh